I “see” a person independent of their skin color, in a way.

 In the end, I got a card from the dojo, but never from the man.
 My back went out for a couple of months and I was emotionally traumatized.
-And of course it was my luck, the dress was a mess, but since then I’ve worn it.
+And of course it was my luck the dress was a mess.
+I’ve worn it once since.

-So what I write next must be taken with the above, for black lives matter, as much as oneself.
+So what I write next must be taken with the above, for black lives matter, as much as anyone’s.

-Personally, I wish to avoid confrontations with armed power, especially as I could be a target -“weak”, white, and woman.
+Personally, I wish to avoid confrontations with armed power, which is said to be prevalent these days.
+I’m thinking of especially as I could be a target -“weak”, white, and woman.
 So I don’t unnecessarily go out, but prefer to be accompanied and still clever.

 As long as violence rules this land, and not the Golden Rule, nor the laws as they are written, the answers are within you and fighting’s not your friend.

-Fighting IS engagement.
-Engagement entrains your’ energy.
-Thoughts and emotions rapt, further create your reality.
+Engagement entrains your energy.
+Rapt thoughts and emotions, further create your reality.
 In all of this, our body must WORK.
 And work with, on, or over time, creates power -for better or for worse.
-Power can feed, but power can bleed.

-As long as you’re engaged, brother you aren’t free.
+As long as you’re engaged with what you don’t want, brother you aren’t free.

-Never forget the truth, that in our physical release, gives opportunity for spirits’ further lightening, or so state all the spiritual books, and after ~NDE, I’d agree.
+Our physical release of attention, AKA ignoring, gives opportunity for spirits’ further lightening, or so state all the spiritual books, and after ~NDE, I’d agree.

 Wear a camera, have a friend, and be sober.
-Re-read X’s autobiography leaving out his hate!
-There’s gold in those words, but don’t forget your faith.
-And try to remember, they are taping everything!
+Re-read Malcolm X’s autobiography!
+There’s gold in his words; don’t forget your faith.

 And I’m sure many other important distinctions

 There were no other risk factors than heat stress and chronic anger.
 EMTs came and took him away (unaccompanied).
 But finding little wrong after his ER evaluation, and without any witness (EMTs hadn’t wanted me to go with him, nor inquired about what I had ‘seen’, though I shared observations), he was about to be discharged without further monitoring. – and without insurance, he wanted to leave.
 Luckily Sensei shared my concerns, and advocated a stay.
-Sempai ended up with an ICD implant after V TAch was noted on by the cardiac team.
+Sempai ended up with an ICD implant after V TAch was noted on by the cardiac team during his overnight stay.